 Before making a request for information you should first have a look at our Publication Scheme.
 This tells you what information we already publish, where you can find it, who to contact and whether you can have it free of charge.
-This document is currently under review and will be availabl soon on our website, a hard copy is available by contacting the Corporate Freedom of Information Officer.
+A hard copy is available by contacting the Corporate Freedom of Information Officer.

 How to apply

 If you can’t find what you are looking for on the Council’s website or in the Publication Scheme, then you can make a request in writing or by email.
 Please include your name and contact details so we can reply to you.
 We have created a request form suitable for this purpose.